AnthoLM/CommonModuleProject/README.md

     - Vue.js
     - Python
     - Django

-  - [Name 1]
-  - School:
-  - Short description: [Name 1] is a highly motivated software developer with [X years/months] of experience in [related technology/field].
-[He/She] has a strong understanding of [skill 1], [skill 2], and [skill 3].
-[Name 1] is confident in [his/her] ability to contribute to the project and [looks/is looking] forward to working with the team.
-  - Skill levels:
-    - Javascript
-    - Vue.js
-    - Python
-    - Django

-- [Name 1]
-  - School:
-  - Short description: [Name 1] is a highly motivated software developer with [X years/months] of experience in [related technology/field].
-[He/She] has a strong understanding of [skill 1], [skill 2], and [skill 3].
-[Name 1] is confident in [his/her] ability to contribute to the project and [looks/is looking] forward to working with the team.
-  - Skill levels:
-    - Javascript
-    - Vue.js
-    - Python
-    - Django

 - Grégory STANKOV
   - School: HES-SO - Genève, Haute Ecole Spécialisée de Suisse occidentale - HEG